Bear Viewing Alaska

 We love our Alaska home and we never get tired of seeing these amazing sights.
 We are eager for every guest to share in this experience as it was intended and we go out of our way to ensure you have a great time.

-Bear viewing Alaska - Book your tour today
+Book your tour today!

-If you’re traveling to Alaska by ship, car, or airplane, you should be sure and reserve your spot on our bear viewing tour.
+If you’re traveling to Alaska by boat, car, or airplane, you should be sure and reserve your spot on our bear viewing tour.
 If you have any special needs, please let us know so that we can address them.
 While you’re in Homer, be sure and take some time to check out some of the other sights and book a tour on one of our incredible halibut and salmon fishing charters.

 Alaska is truly America’s last frontier and the mighty brown bear dominates the wilderness.
 This is your chance to experience that wilderness in a sustainable and responsible way.
-Contact us today to book your bear viewing tour and make your friends and family jealous when you show them the photos.
+Contact us today to book your bear viewing tour and make your friends and family jealous when you show them your photos.